Is0git/CurrencyApp/README.md

 * converted response to map with moshi adapter

 * couldn't create adapter to convert from object with objects to list with custom objects(containing type, value fields).

-<b>MOTION LAYOUT BUGS</b>

-FIX: dont use motion layout || update motion layout state when data is updated(slows down the performance)

-BUGS:
-1.NestedscrollView in motion layout  acts weird and makes regionId view unclickable, fast fix is too add clickableView on top.

-2.When I click on editTextt in the fragment it prevents updating my lists (recyclerView, and spinners items).
-Adapters data gets updated but UI does not.

-*For recyclerView smoothScrollPosition helps if it is possible to scroll

-*Losing edit text focus and hiding keyboard doesn't help

-*Spinners onItemSelected method does not get triggered.

-*EditText is bugged, when user typed text that goes beyond view bounds, ediText doesn't scroll.

-*Swapping Motion layout to constraint layout completely fixes all problems.

-*Changing constraintLayout to alpha5 helps, but in release motion layout not as smooth and it creates other bugs(tried versions from alpha5 to beta4).

-*Without clicking ediText in the first place, everything works fine.